Phileosopher/toolbox/README.md

 4. I'm giving you the means to find things.
 I'm not legally responsible for what you decide to do with those things.
 5. If you want to sue me, I'll give you royalties of all the money I make on this.
 We'll just have to calculate that percentage by $0.

-## Additional notes
+## Earmarks

-I've left earmarks for reference, and my frequency of use approximately correlates to how many earmarks I've placed on it:
+I've left emoji earmarks for reference, and my frequency of use approximately correlates to how many earmarks I've placed on it:
 - Its starting platform:
     - _*_ - reference sheet or copy/paste.
     - ☁ - browser-based